docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 text value.

-.. note:: Setting the textselection property before the edittext control’s parent Window exists is an undefined operation.
+.. note:: Setting the textselection property before the edittext control's parent Window exists is an undefined operation.

 title